jemmy512/book-notes/Cpp/effective-modern-cpp.md

 * Two problems of condvar-based communication:
     1. Lost notification: The detecting task notifies the condvar before the reacting task waits, the reacting task will hang
-    2. Spurious wakeup: The wait statement fails to account for spurious wakeups.
+    2. Spurious wakeup: Usually happen because, in between the time when the condition variable was signaled and when the waiting thread finally ran, another thread ran and changed the condition.
+There was a race condition between the threads, with the typical result that sometimes, the thread waking up on the condition variable runs first, winning the race, and sometimes it runs second, losing the race.
+At a minimum POSIX Threads and the Windows API can be victims of these phenomena.
 Only condition variables are susceptible to spurious wakeups problem.
+At a minimum POSIX Threads and the Windows API can be victims of these phenomena.
+* The predicate protects against both flaws:
+    * Lost wakeup: the thread checks the predicate when it is going to sleep.
+If it's ture, will not go to sleep.
+    * Spurious wakeup: if the predicate is false, continue waiting.

 * Condvar-based event commmunication:
     * requires a superfluous mutex, impose constraints on the relative progress of detecting and reacting tasks, and require reacting tasks to verify that the event has taken place.

-flag-based event communication:
-* avoid those problems, but are based on polling, not blocking
+Flag-based event communication: avoid those problems, but are based on polling, not blocking

 condvar-flag-based can be used together, but the resulting communications mechanism is somewhat stilted.